 In the meantime, certain parties entered into mediated settlement discussions.
-As a result of those discussions, several agreements in principle were reached amongst the plaintiffs and all of the defendants involved in both Class Action suits, with the exception of Wellington West Capital Inc. ("Wellington West") which was one of the underwriters.
+As a result of those discussions, several agreements in principle were reached amongst the plaintiffs and all of the defendants involved in both Class Action suits, with the exception of Wellington West Capital Inc. ("Wellington West") which was one (1) of the underwriters.

 On May 20, 2008 and May 30, 2008, Mr. Justice Hanssen certified the lawsuits against the Government of Manitoba, the MSC and Nesbitt Burns Inc. (the "Settling Defendants") as class actions for the purposes of settlement and approved the settlement agreements reached with the Settling Defendants.
 Pursuant to the terms of the settlement agreements, the Settling Defendants have agreed to pay a total of \$2.85 million as settlement, \$2.75 million of which will be paid on behalf of the Government of Manitoba and the MSC and \$100,000 of which will be paid by Nesbitt Burns Inc. In exchange for payment, the claims against the Government of Manitoba, the MSC and Nesbitt Burns Inc. will be dismissed and no admissions of liability will be made.
+Payment of the settlement funds has now been made to the plaintiff's solicitor.